nikgalanop/edsger/src/design-choices.md

 - The programmer can and should deallocate the dynamically allocated memory via the `delete` operator.
 In this implementation of edsger, no garbage collector exists.
 The `delete` operator is equivalent to a call to the `free` function.
 Whatever applied for the implementation of `malloc` and the linking, applies for `free` as well.
-- Calling `free` deletes the data of the allocated data block.
+- Calling `delete` deletes (🐧!!) the data of the allocated data block.
-- One may not `free` non dynamically allocated memory or already `free`d memory.
+- One may not `delete` non dynamically allocated memory or already `delete`d memory.

 ### Erroneous Accesses
-- In this implementation of the edsger language, there are no checks for out of bounds accesses.
+- In this implementation of the edsger language, there are no checks for out of bounds array accesses.
 As long as the offset of an access is within reasonable sizes etc. no restriction is applied.
 A `Segmentation Fault` might occur when the address is not within the valid memory space that is accessible from the edsger program.
 - A segmentation fault occurs when trying to store a value to a `NULL` pointer.
 - When executing an infinite recursive program, the program most probably terminates due to `Segmentation Fault` because of "stack overflow".
 (Resulting in an erroneous memory access)
-- One can access a `free`d "memory block" and modify its values.
+- One can access a `delete`d "memory block" and modify its values.
 However this is not suggested, as this "block" can be reallocated at any given time.

 ### Labels